GKohs/Angular-BudgetApp/README.md

 # General Information

-Following a [tutorial](https://youtu.be/sU4z4Ti-8OQ) by Devstackr.
+Followed a [tutorial](https://youtu.be/sU4z4Ti-8OQ) by Devstackr.

-This is the 2nd Angular tutorial I follow to get a better understanding and I can recommend it.
+This is the 2nd Angular tutorial I follow to get a better understanding with Angular and I can recommend it.

 Some common commands: